vaibhav-kaushal/QCubed-Book/Introduction/README.md

 ## Who is this book for?

-This book is for the guy or girl who wants to make something.
-Build a new product for fun, or for work.
+This book is for the guy or girl who wants to make something - build a new product for fun, or for work.
 Someone who knows the basics of web and development.
-I am not going to teach how to install Apache web server, or MySQL or PostgreSQL databases or PHP or any of the millions of extensions.
-I am not going to teach the basic parts.
-If you are to begin, here are the things you must be knowing before you start:
+I am not going to teach the basic stuff.
+If you are to begin with this book, here are the things you must be knowing before you start:

 1. How to install the servers - Apache \(web server\), MySQL or PostgreSQL \(database server\).